Obtaining an Annulment Can Be Difficult

 For an annulment, the 6-month residency requirement and 6-month waiting period are both waived.
 For a legal divorce, you must be a state resident for 6 months and a resident of the county where you are filing for 3 months.
 California also has a 6 month waiting period, or cooling off period, after papers are served before the divorce can be finalized.

 Each of the eight reasons for annulment has essential details you must prove to get a court to give you an annulment.
 These requirements differentiate an annulment case from a divorce or a legal separation, from which, due to the California no-fault law, no proof of wrongdoing is required.

-Proving that there is a legally valid reason to get an annulment can be difficult.
-If you feel you have reason for annulment, please set up a consultation with Law Office James Chau to discuss the details of your situation.
-Annulment in San Jose law, Sunnyvale Annulment, Milpitas annulment lawyer.
+Proving a legally valid reason to get an annulment can be difficult.
+However, if you feel you have a reason for an annulment, please set up a consultation with Law Office James Chau to discuss the details of your situation.

 The Law Office of James Chau, P.C., represents clients in San Jose, California, and all of the surrounding areas.

 For more information and to schedule a personal consultation with the Law Offices of James Chau, P.C., please contact us online or call our San Jose, California office at 669-301-0807.